 Mushrooms have a low calorie content, which is why their consumption is especially beneficial for dieters and diabetics.

 Significant potassium and phosphorus content.
+Potassium helps to maintain normal muscle function and blood pressure.
 Because it contains these two elements in large amounts, but is low in sodium, its consumption is recommended for everyone.

 FOR THE HEALTH OF THE HEART